 Spanish Passive Voice

-In the first sentence, John is the subject.
-He is the one who does the breaking, the action which is expressed by the verb.
-In the second sentence, the window is the subject, but the window doesn't do the breaking.
-Notice that if we look back to the first sentence, the window was the direct object.
-It is what John broke.
+In the first sentence, Doctor Gupta is the subject.
+He is the one who does the examination, the action which is expressed by the verb.
+In the second sentence, the patient is the subject, but the patient doesn't do the examination.
+Notice that if we look back to the first sentence, the patient was the direct object.
+It is what the doctor who did the examination.
 Now we can see a pattern.
 The direct object of the "active" sentence becomes the subject of the "passive" sentence.
-John, the doer of the action, who is the subject of the "active" sentence is expressed in the "passive" sentence by a prepositional phrase ("by" is a preposition).
-Some books refer to the "doer" of the action as the "agent".
+The doctor, the doer of the action, who is the subject of the "active" sentence is expressed in the "passive" sentence by a prepositional phrase ("by" is a preposition).
+In spanish we refer to the "doer" of the action as the "agent".

 In some "passive" sentences, the agent, or the "doer", isn't mentioned at all.
 For example, we could have a "passive" sentence such as this:

-In this sentence we are telling when the action took place, but we aren't saying anything about who was responsible for doing it.
+In this sentence we are telling when that the action took place, but we aren't saying anything about who was responsible for doing it.
 This is a very important concept for us to keep in mind when we construct "passive" sentences in Spanish.
 We have to watch if the "doer" of the action is specified in the sentence.
 If the "doer" is not specified, we will not use the actual "passive" form of the sentence in Spanish.
-We will use another form, the "reflexive".
+We will use another form, the "reflexive" or in other cases we will use "they".
 You should remember these sentences.
-They are the ones where someone does something to himself.
-In this case, we would be saying that the window broke itself last night, rather than that the window was broken.
 We only use the true "passive" form if the "doer" of the action is specifically stated (or in some cases, "understood" by the listener, but we won't get into that complication in this lesson).
-Notice that it seems logical in English to say that someone washes himself, but it seems a little odd to the ear of someone who speaks English to say that the window broke itself.
+Notice that it seems logical in English to say that someone washes himself, but it seems a little odd to the ear of someone who speaks English to say that the wood cut itself.
 In Spanish we use reflexive sentences that are literally true, and also we use the reflexive form, in a symbolic way, to express "passive" ideas when the "doer" of the action isn't specified.
+Let's see the active form.

 In the examples which we saw above, the subject of the "passive" sentence (which is the direct object of the "active" version of the sentence) is a thing.
 We can have people as the subject of "passive" sentences also.
 First, let's take a look at the following "active" sentence.